Venezuela men's national 3x3 team

 The Venezuela men's national 3x3 team is a national basketball team of Venezuela, administered by the Federación Venezolana de Baloncesto.

 It represents the country in international 3x3 (3 against 3) basketball competitions.
+The Venezuela men’s 3x3 team also participates in regional 3x3 competitions such as the FIBA 3x3 AmeriCup, where they have played in qualifying and main draw games against other national sides.

 The team competed at the 2019 World Beach Games in Doha, Qatar.